Meniscal allografts are the treatment of choice for patients with a subtotal or total meniscectomy

-While many meniscus tears can be addressed with simple meniscectomy or repair, relatively young patients with irreparable menisci or previous total meniscectomies may benefit from alternative treatment such as meniscal allograft transplant.
-Various open and arthroscopic techniques have been described for this procedure such as soft tissue, bone plug, and bone trough techniques.
-While this can be a technically demanding procedure, many studies report high patient satisfaction and pain reduction1,2,3.
+While many meniscus tears can be addressed with simple meniscectomy or repair, relatively young patients with irreparable menisci or previous total meniscectomies may benefit from alternative treatment like meniscal allograft transplant.
+While this can be a technically demanding procedure, many studies report high patient satisfaction and pain reduction.1-3

-- All-in-one graft prep station and tibial drilling system
+Simplify preparation and implantation with an all-in-one graft prep and tibial drilling system

 4 Sgaglione NA, Moynihan DP, et al. Oper.
 Tech.
 Sports Med.
 2007; Vol. 15; Issue 2, 72-80.